Shaga-Matula/Iceberg/README.md

 ### Frameworks & Tools
 - LucidChart
 - Heroku
-- Google Drive: Used as a cloud hosting platform for the spreadsheet.
-- Google Spreadsheet: Used because Python does not have a built in library to store data in an external spreadsheet.
 - pycodestyle: Used as a validation tool instead of pep8 online.
 - gitHub
 - Gitpod
-- Git

-## Features

-### Welcome Message

-### Game Board

-### Game Inputs

-### Game Over